mkierzenka/SWDevProj/README.md

 * document which methods using String\* take ownership and makes copies in comments

-* Change all NULL references to nullptr

 * Rename float references to double

-* Remove all column name references

 * Do we need both ColumnArray and ColArr?